 The development of PyCOMPSs was co-funded by the HBP during the Ramp-up Phase.
-This page is kept for reference but will no longer be updated.
+This page is kept for reference but will no longer be updated, apart from release notes.

 PyCOMPSs is the Python binding of COMPSs, (COMP Superscalar) a coarse-grained programming model oriented to distributed environments, with a powerful runtime that leverages low-level APIs (e.g. Amazon EC2) and manages data dependencies (objects and files).
 From a sequential Python code, it is able to run in parallel and distributed.

 PyCOMPSs is based on COMPSs.
 COMPSs version 1.3 was released in November 2015, version 1.4 in May 2016 and version 2.0 in November 2016.

 New features in COMPSs v1.3

 Persistent workers: workers can be deployed on computing nodes and persist during all the application lifetime, thus reducing the runtime overhead.
 The previous implementation of workers based on a per task process is still supported.

 Enhanced logging system

 Interoperable communication layer: different inter-nodes communication protocol is supported by implementing the Adaptor interface (JavaGAT and NIO implementations already included)

 Enhanced methods support